Hussein, King of Hejaz: Exile

 King Hussein was then forced to flee to Amman, Transjordan, where his son Abdullah was Emir.
+He interpreted his having to flee as humiliation because since he was treated a private individual with restricted status, he was denied recognition he felt entitled to and was forced to struggle for his own dignity.
 During this period, King Hussein is described as having taken over control that his son wielded, and therefore was sent to live in Aqaba (which was recently transferred from Hijazi to Transjordanian sovereignty by the British).
 Britain – responding to Ibn Saud's plea that the Sharif be expelled from Aqaba – exiled him from Aqaba to British-controlled Cyprus.

 He lived in Nicosia from 1925, with his sons coming to visit him at some times, even if his relationships with them were strained, except for Zeid who came to visit him the most.
 According to the British governor of Cyprus, Ronald Storrs, when he went to see Hussein, he found his son Zeid reading him the commentary of al-Bukhari on the Quran.
 He rarely left his home, lived an austere lifestyle, and read the Quran, religious books, he also read Arabic newspapers in the mornings.
 However, he still went to see horse-races and had brought Arabic horses in his exile that he treated "like his own family".
 Hussein also did some interviews with the press during his exile.
 He received some visitors, such as Sheikh Fuad al-Khatib, Muhammad Jamil Bayham, who wanted to write his biography, or the Jordanian poet Mustafa Wahbi Tal, among others.
 Hussein was ruined, but the local Greek Cypriot and Turkish Cypriot population considered him to be a very wealthy man and therefore tried to win his favors.
 Meanwhile, he was entangled in legal matters regarding property income in Egypt, among other things.

 The funeral of Hussein in Jerusalem, 1931.

 He tried to be friendly towards the various ethnic communities on the island but was particularly close to the Armenians of the island, seeing them as victims, like himself, of the Young Turks.
 Hussein did not have any documented connection with the Turkish Cypriot community; though it is possible that one exists, there is no mention of him having visited a Turkish mosque in Nicosia.
 He met with the Armenian Archbishop of Nicosia in 1926 and received a warm welcome, after that, he donated drums and instruments to the Armenian community of the island, including the Armenian Philharmonic Melkonian School.